The prevalence of organic and herbal remedies is rampant today, with pregnant women embracing these teas due to their many benefits.

 Catnip tea is best for colicky babies and treating indigestion, nervousness, and tract infections.

-Catnip has calming and soothing properties and available in various stores.
+Catnip has calming and soothing properties and is available in various stores.

-Organic tea remedies should be given in minimal amounts to the baby unless instructed by the pediatrician.
+Organic tea remedies should be given in minimal amounts to the baby unless the pediatrician instructs.

 Valerian tea

-This tea is made up of natural herbs which originate from the Valerian root.
+This tea is made up of natural herbs from the Valerian root.

 The root contains high antioxidants and is used to induce sleep and relaxation.

-This tea is also hugely responsible for stimulating the brain and nervous systems by eliciting a chemical that helps in relaxation and mood regulation.
+This tea is also hugely responsible for stimulating the brain and nervous systems by eliciting a chemical that helps regulate relaxation and mood.

 As most women are likely to experience stress during maternity, valerian tea eases the brain to relax and sleep.